Job Title: Bucks County Field Coordinator

 - Demonstrated commitment to racial justice and equity.

 - Collaborative spirit.
 Must be a dependable team player.

 - Excellent personal organization and time management skills.

-Compensation: $40,000.
-Benefits include medical and dental coverage; 401K with employer match; paid vacation and sick leave; life insurance; and short- and long-term disability coverage.
+Compensation: $45,500.
+A robust benefits plan includes medical and dental coverage; 401K with employer match; paid vacation and sick leave; parental leave; life insurance; and short- and long-term disability coverage.

-Position Requirements: This is a full-time position based in Bucks County.
-Evening and weekend hours are required, along with significant travel throughout the region.
-Applicants must have reliable access to transportation.
+Position Requirements: This is a full-time, remote position based in Bucks County; and the candidate will be required to reside there.
+Evening and weekend hours are sometimes required, along with travel throughout the region.
+Applicants must have a valid driver’s license and reliable access to transportation.
 Reimbursement for mileage and/or required travel-related expenses will be reimbursed pursuant to CVPA policy and as required by applicable law.